 A/B testing your subject lines sounds straightforward.
 You send version A to one group, version B to another, and see which one gets more replies.
 But it's surprisingly easy to run a flawed test and end up with misleading data.
 Drawing the wrong conclusion is worse than having no data at all, because it can lead you to repeat a losing strategy.
 The good news is that most errors are easy to avoid.
 By sidestepping a few common mistakes, you can ensure your results are reliable and give you a real signal on what works.

-Testing Too Many Things at Once
+Don't Test Too Many Variables at Once

 This is the cardinal rule of testing.
 If you change the subject line, the opening sentence, and the call-to-action all at once, you have no idea which change drove the results.
 Did the new subject line get more opens, or did the new CTA get more clicks?
 You can't know.
 The goal is to isolate one variable so you can confidently say, "Changing X caused Y." The best practice is to test only one thing at a time.
 If you're testing subject lines, keep the body of the email identical across both versions.
 This discipline is what separates random guessing from a real testing strategy.